fravic/standard-electric/docs/changelog/refactoring-systems.md

   - Implemented `update()` method that takes world and context and returns a PowerResult
   - Implemented `mutate()` method that updates entity state based on power calculation results
   - Reorganized internal methods to work with the new interface

-### In Progress

 - [x] Update game.machine.ts to use the refactored PowerSystem
 - [x] Implement AuctionSystem
 - [x] Implement SurveySystem
 - [x] Implement CommoditySystem
-- [ ] Implement BuildableSystem
+- [x] Implement BuildableSystem

 ## Timeline

 1. **Week 1**: ✅ Define the System interface and refactor PowerSystem
 2. **Week 3**: ✅ Implement AuctionSystem and associated tests
 3. **Week 4**: ✅ Implement SurveySystem and CommoditySystem
-4. **Next**: Implement BuildableSystem and update related functions
+4. **Week 5**: ✅ Implement BuildableSystem and update related functions

 ## Conclusion

-This refactoring plan provides a clear path to extracting complex game logic from game.machine.ts into more easily testable and maintainable system classes.
-By following a consistent System interface pattern, we can ensure that our ECS architecture is unified and that entity mutations are properly encapsulated within their relevant systems.

-The end result will be a cleaner, more maintainable codebase with better separation of concerns, making it easier to test individual components and extend the game's functionality in the future.
+All refactoring steps for all five systems (PowerSystem, AuctionSystem, SurveySystem, CommoditySystem, and BuildableSystem) have been successfully completed.
+This refactoring has resulted in a cleaner, more maintainable codebase with better separation of concerns, making it easier to test individual components and extend the game's functionality in the future.

+The ECS architecture is now fully implemented with a consistent System interface pattern, ensuring that entity mutations are properly encapsulated within their relevant systems.
+All systems follow the same pattern, making it easier for developers to understand and extend the game's functionality.